vuxcode/pr1-project-crowcoders/time-report.md

 ## Week 18 (Week 6 in the Project Timeline)
 **Monday, 2025-05-05**

 Attended workshop in school.
-Got help with fixing some syntax issues (using ${ } when printing the html in the for-loop to parse everything correctly).
+Got help with fixing some syntax issues (using ${ } when printing the html in the for-loop to parse everything correctly.
+Changing the CSS classes was not necessary).
 Sorted out the changeClass() syntax as well so the colors change on click (or well, double-click, currently).

+**Tuesday, 2025-05-06**
+(30 min.
+Programming).
+Fixed the double-click (changed the order of the on/off).
+Also testing out functions for generating a random game board ("onload" in the body, adding another button to let the user manually randomize as well.
+These features are WIP.
+Also pondering how to achieve the "multiple buttons changing when 1 button is clicked"-feature, as well as how to define a winning state (all tiles are either x or y = win).